McCannLab/NDID/README.md

 - [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl)
 - [PyPlot](https://github.com/JuliaPy/PyPlot.jl)

-See `src/install_packages.jl` as well as the [Action](https://github.com/McCannLab/NDID/actions) tab for more details.
+See `src/install_packages.jl` as well as the [Actions](https://github.com/McCannLab/NDID/actions) tab for more details.

 ### Content

-Briefly:
+Briefly, this repository includes:

 - `src/ndid_core.jl`: includes all core functions:
     - functions that encode the systems of differential equations,